Welcome to the Laboratory for Applications of Synchrotron Radiation (LAS) at KIT

 Key areas of research and development activities at LAS

-- X-ray Scattering and X-ray Diffraction, especially applied to thin-films, interfaces and nanostructures
+- X-ray Scattering and Spectroscopy, in particular applied to thin-films, interfaces and nanostructures

-- X-ray Imaging and X-ray Diffraction Imaging for the life-sciences and materials research
+- X-ray Imaging and Diffraction Imaging for the life-sciences and materials research

 - Novel accelerator technologies for the production of synchrotron radiation